Convex Bound of Nonlinear Dynamical Errors for Covariance Steering: Introduction

+This leads to a fundamental challenge in applying covariance steering to nonlinear systems.
+Unlike deterministic trajectory optimization, where sequential methods iteratively refine a nominal trajectory through successive linearizations, covariance steering must also ensure that the linearization accurately captures the evolution of both the mean and the covariance.
+While sequential techniques can be effectively applied to the mean steering component, the covariance evolution is intrinsically coupled to the linearized dynamics, which are defined about the mean trajectory \cite{Naoya-Sequential-Cov-Steering, Benedikter-CovSteering}.
+This coupling prevents independent refinement of the covariance and precludes a straightforward extension of sequential methods to the covariance component.

-A solution to this problem is to minimize the distributions' exposure to areas of high nonlinearity.
-By doing so, the vicinity of a valid linear approximation can better encompass the entire distribution, allowing linear covariance control techniques to be more applicable in nonlinear systems.
-To avoid highly nonlinear regions, they must first be identified.
+One way to address this issue is to limit the distribution’s exposure to regions of strong nonlinearity.
+For covariance steering, this equates to reducing the covariance so that it remains well-approximated by a linear transformation.
+By keeping the distribution concentrated, a valid linear approximation can better capture its behavior, making linear covariance control methods more effective even in inherently nonlinear systems.
+But to avoid highly nonlinear regions, they must first be identified.
 This raises the idea of quantifying the nonlinearity of a region.
 Determining Measures of Nonlinearities (MoNs) has been explored in the past \cite{Beale-MoN, junkins-MoN}.
 A drawback of many MoNs is the necessity for empirical sampling which brings a computational cost that is impractical for any controller optimization scheme.
 Semi-analytical methods such as the Tensor Eigenpair Measure of Nonlinearity \cite{Jenson-MeasuresOfNonlinearity} do exist, and it is the primary inspiration for this paper's approach.
 However, these MoNs are usually only investigated from a dynamics standpoint.
-In the context of controls, previous MoN-based controllers use MoNs to detect when the system has to be re-linearized about a new reference \cite{Nguyen-linear-control-in-NL, Chen-MoN-MPC}.
+In the context of controls, previous MoN-based controllers use MoNs to determine when the system should be re-linearized about a new reference point \cite{Nguyen-linear-control-in-NL, Chen-MoN-MPC}.
+However, these frameworks primarily serve as analysis tools for detecting the need for re-linearization, rather than integrating this mechanism directly into the trajectory planning process for problems such as covariance steering.